Q3 financial statements of one of my favorite companies is out. My favorite company and its very well deserving sexy man Mark Leonard…

 To conclude, the results are quite disappointing… Everything was ok except net income decrease which I do not really mind.
 Since I have not had a chance to build my full position (at least 12-13% of my portfolio value?) on Constellation Software yet, I hope that the markets perceive the decreased net income very negatively and sell off so that I can build full position.

-About 4.3% of my portfolio is allocated to Constellation Software which is quite substantial.
+Quite substantial portion of my portfolio is allocated to Constellation Software which is quite substantial.
 I really don’t know what markets are going to do tomorrow but I really hope the price goes down.
 Isn’t it irony?
 I just want more pieces of Constellation Software at cheaper price.
 Even if my current market price of the shares that I already own would drop by 15% or even 50% or more, I would be super excited to buy more of this one of the best companies ever existed in Canada.

 As you know, I love owning very concentrated portfolio.
 My top 10 holding accounts for about 75% of my entire portfolio.
 I like owning every one of them and am relatively more confident about my 10 top picks.
 Hopefully I can have a chance to use up my available cash on hands tomorrow and days after that buying up this beauty.
 If price drop does not happen then I will wait for the right moment but I really think that price drop is likely.
 For typical companies, the results are pretty handsome but considering its crazy valuation, results do not look so good.